 Simply put, 9.7 percent of all deaths that happen nationwide are due to medical error.
 In total, that’s 251, 454 deaths per year.

 Have you or a loved one experienced an injury because of a misdiagnosis or some other sort of medical error?
-If so, then you need the top medical malpractice attorneys in New York on your side — you need Oshman & Mirisola.
+If so, then you need the top medical malpractice attorneys in New York on your side — you need The Oshman Firm.
 Call us today at (800) 400-8182 for a free, no-obligation consultation.
 Refuse to be a victim any longer, and find out what we can do for you.

 In this article, you’ll learn: